 10 Best Backpacking Tents Reviewed

-We’ve got you covered.
-Whether you’re a frequent camper who just wants a shelter with a little less bulk, or you’re a seasoned backpacker who wants to find the best option for overnight stays in the wilderness, there’s a tent for you on this list.
+more streamlined shelter, or you’re a seasoned backpacker who wants to find the best option for overnight stays in the wilderness, there’s a tent for you on this list.

 Among the many factors we considered, weight, capacity, ease of use, value, and durability were all key points we looked at.
 There’s nothing more annoying than spending a small fortune on gear, then having it fail on you when you need it.
-The wilderness can be unforgiving, so when you need a shelter, it has to work.
+The wilderness can be unforgiving, so when you need a shelter, it just has to work.

 You’ll discover options with various capacities, designs, and weights.
 There’s bound to be an option that will fit your needs.

 - Snugpak The Ionosphere 1-Person